hyperledger/identus-docs/documentation/docs/quick-start.md

 }'
 ```

-More in depth documentation can be found here [Prism Infrastructure](/docs/category/infrastructure)
+More in-depth documentation can be found here [PRISM Infrastructure](/docs/category/infrastructure)

 ### Starting Sample App
-All of the SDK's are also bundling a sample application which is able to go through all the prism flows which include establishing connections, issuance, verification flows.
+All wallet SDK's come bundled with a sample application, that cover all the prism flows, including establishing connections, issuance, and verification flows.

 <Tabs>
 <TabItem value="js" label="Typescript">